ElaMoscicka/Career-tips/README.md

 ## Social media / CV📋
-* Not sure how your LinkedIn profile should look like?
+* Not sure what your LinkedIn profile should look like?
 Here are social media profiles that you should check: https://www.linkedin.com/posts/elamoscicka_linkedin-careerintech-career-activity-6653551721555599361-PRvN/
 * When it's a good time to start building your personal brand (and why you should care about it?): https://www.linkedin.com/posts/elamoscicka_personalbrand-100daysofcode-301daysofcode-activity-6676387196192206848-zOXY
 * Adding additional activity: https://www.linkedin.com/posts/elamoscicka_candidates-meetup-tech-activity-6566938700264148993-sWSF/
 * Photo in CV? https://www.linkedin.com/posts/elamoscicka_photo-photographer-100daysofcode-activity-6628196521097736192-t7Ic/